By-Laws

 5.1 Standing committees

-Chairs are to be appointed by the President.
-Members may be nominated by the Board of Directors, Chapter Councilors, or volunteer subject to approval by the board.
-Committee appointments will be made at the annual fall business meeting.
+A committee chair is to be appointed by the President.
+Members may be nominated by the Board of Directors, Chapter Councilors, or volunteers, subject to approval by the board.
+Committee appointments will be made at the discretion of the Executive Director, in consultation with the board as needed.Each standing committee will comprise of at least three (3) members; the chair will submit a report to the board at the annual fall business meeting.

-Standing committees include:
+Standing Committees include:

-• Membership
+- Membership

-• Finance
+- Finance

-• Scholarship
+- Scholarship

-• Nominating
+- Nominating

-• Constitution and By-Laws
+- Constitution and Bylaws

-• Awards
+- Awards

 5.1.1 Membership Committee

 The Finance Committee is chaired by the Treasurer and includes the following members: Treasurer, Executive Director, Assistant Executive Director, Asset Manager, and the Home Office Manager.
-The committee oversees the overall financial transactions of the Society by reviewing financial reports pertaining to daily operations and to the scholarship funds held in separate savings and investment accounts.
+The committee oversees the overall financial transactions of the Society by reviewing financial reports of daily operations, and to the scholarship funds that are held in separate savings and investment accounts.The responsibilities of the Finance Committee are:

-• Manage the financial operations of the Society
+- Manage the financial operations of the Society

-• Review quarterly financial reports for scholarship funds under asset management
+- Review quarterly financial reports for scholarship awards for the next academic year

-• Reviews the pricing of the products and fees as needed
+- Reviews the pricing of the products and fees as needed.

 5.1.3 Scholarship Committee

-• Receive all applications for scholarships
+- Receives all applications for scholarships.

-• Report the data and names of the recipients to the Board of Directors
+- Report the data and names of the recipients to the Board of Directors.

 5.1.4 Nominating Committee

-The Nominating Committee (NC) is chaired by the Immediate Past President and presents candidates for Board of Directors positions through the process described below.
-The NC nominates candidates for elective office with the aim of building a Board of Directors that will effectively govern ASLHS.
+The Nominating Committee is chaired by the Immediate Past President and presents candidates for the Board of Directors positions through the process described below.
+The Nominating Committee nominates candidates for elective office to build a Board of Directors that will effectively govern ASLHS.Of the three (3) members of the Nominating Committee, a majority must be current or past Chapter Councilors.

-Of the three members of the NC, a majority must be current or past Chapter Councilors.
-Other than the Past President, ASLHS Board of Directors and staff members are not eligible to sit on the NC.
+Other than the Past President, the ASLHS Board of Directors and staff members are not eligible to sit on the Nominating Committee.

 Nominating Procedure